paulamartinm/bicimad_prevision_tfm/README.md

 First you need to download all the datasets available in the folder of data and save them in the same folder as the jupyter notebooks.
 All the notebooks are available on the folder Notebooks of the repo.

- 1. Exploring and preparing the data
+ 1. Exploring and preparing the data -> preparing and converting the raw data into datasets for the models
- 2. Exploratory Data Analysis
+ 2. Exploratory Data Analysis -> analyzing the data created on the first notebook
- 3. Models for global demand
+ 3. Models for global demand -> machine learning models to analyze the aggregated demand of the service
- 4. Models demand per zones
+ 4. Models demand per zones -> machine learning models to analyze the demand per zone of Madrid

 ## 📊 Frontend